infinotiver/AIRA/README.md

    ```bash
    python main.py
    ```
-   `main.py` contains text based assistant
+   `main.py` contains text based assistant whereas `assistant_with_gui.py` contains the GUI based assistant

-**Usage:**
+## Usage <a name="usage"></a>

+To use the AIRA, follow these steps:

-1. Type your commands into the text input field.
+1. Open the application.
-2. Click the "OK" button or press Enter.
+2. Input a command to the application.
-3. The assistant will process your command and display the output in the GUI.
+3. The AIRA will process the command and provide output.
-4. **STILL WORK IN PROGRESS**

-**Note:**

-This project provides a basic framework.
-Adding functionality like music playback requires additional setup and configuration

-### WORK IN PROGRESS
+## Contributing <a name="contributing"></a>

+Contributions to AIRA are highly appreciated.
+Here's how you can contribute:

+1. Fork the repository.
+2. Create a new branch for your fix or feature.
+3. Make your changes and commit them.
+4. Push your branch to your forked repository.
+5. Create a pull request against the `main` branch of the upstream repository.
+6. Wait for the review and merge your pull request.

+Remember to write detailed commit messages and include a brief description of the changes made in the pull request.

+Make sure to follow the black styling ( or PEP 8 ) and include tests for any new features or bug fixes.